Sustainable lawn care is creating conditions that favor a healthy lawn while having a positive impact on the environment.

 Don’t pollute our waters!
 Fertilizer becomes a pollutant when it is misapplied or overapplied – it does not matter if the product is natural organic or synthetic.
 Take care to use fertilizers according to their labels and instructions.
 Proper rate and timing is important as well as basing lawn nutrient requirements on a reliable soil test.
 Protect our water sources!
 Avoid getting fertilizer on sidewalks, driveways and roads where it can wash into storm drains and then into streams, lakes and rivers.

-Don't collect your grass clipping and send them to the landfill.
+Don’t collect your grass clipping and send them to the landfill.
 Recycle your clippings or compost them.
-You can also mulch you leaves by mowing them instead of raking.
+You can also mulch your leaves by mowing them instead of raking.
 This will shred them and incorporate organic matter into the soil.